 However, if you use your laptop for more traditional business purposes such as checking email, spreadsheet, presentations, or simple internet browsing, you can definitely benefit from a bigger, more efficient battery.
 These operations use minimal power, so the effect of a larger battery will be much more noticeable.

-If you want more battery life, you need a bigger battery first and foremost.
+If you want your laptop have the longest battery life, you need a bigger battery first and foremost.
 This means you need to look for laptops that are rated with large batteries.
 The amount of power is measured in mAh, where a higher number is better.
 Your typical laptop will have a battery rated between 2000 and 6000 mAh.

 Of course, you can always get peripherals yourself, but it’s better when they come built in, both in terms of value and convenience.
 Look for laptops that include an HD webcam, all of the ports you want (or the necessary dongles, if you’re a MacBook Pro fan), and any fancy tech such as touch bar, fingerprint scanners, or facial recognition features.
 Optical drives can also be useful, but keep in mind that they’re becoming less common on modern laptops, and add significant bulk to your machine.

-Best Laptop with Battery Life 2018: Our Picks
+Laptops with Longest Battery Life in 2019: Our Picks

 - Extremely lightweight and portable, with plenty of power for business and study uses.

 - Battery lasts 12 hours, which will surely get you through the day.